cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 🤔 _How to build and maintain trustful communication channels on a global scale?_

-To answer this question, we need to look at how the Internet has been built.
+To answer this question, we need to look at how the internet has been built.
 At its core, digital data transfer channels rely on mathematical concepts regarding data encryption.
 In particular, the concept of **cryptography** is fundamental to understanding the mechanisms and technologies that are pivotal for scaling digital trust worldwide.